aansyawaluddin/DM-ML24-ProjeckTask/README.md

 git clone <your_repository_url>
 ```

-3. Navigate to your Project Directory
+3. Navigate to your Root Project Directory

 ### Running the Backend Server